Rockcliffe St. J. Manley

-Rockcliffe St. J. Manley (born 26th March, 1925 - died 31st December 2011) was a Jamaican-Canadian chemist known for his development of the electrospinning technique of producing polymer nanofibres and for his work on cellulose.
+Rockcliffe St. J. Manley (26 March 1925 – 31 December 2011) was a Jamaican-Canadian chemist known for his development of the electrospinning technique of producing polymer nanofibres and for his work on cellulose.

 Early life

 Manley was born in Kingston, Jamaica.
 His parents were Harvey Arnold Manley and Vinette Madaline Bingham, and he had 3 brothers and one sister.

-Academic Career
+Academic career

 He spent most of his later academic career at McGill University in Canada, in the Pulp and Paper Science Division of the Chemistry Department.

 In 1953 he received his PhD from McGill University on the subject “Rotations, Collisions and Orientations in Model Suspensions” (supervised by Stan Mason), and published early papers on the physics of particle motions.

-He made substantial contributions to cellulose research, but he was the first person to publish the electrospining of a polymer melt.
+He made substantial contributions to cellulose research, but he was the first person to publish the electrospinning of a polymer melt.
 Manley electrospun molten polymers, and showed that they (if thin enough) had a shish-kebab structure.
 Later the technique of electrospinning was carried out by other authors using polymer solutions.
 Manley's PhD student, Lidia Larrondo, with whom he published the electrospinning work, was a refugee from General Pinochet’s Chile.

 He developed a chain folding theory for the structure of cellulose, which was criticised at the time.
 He based his work on that of the Bristol University physicist Andrew Keller.
 Keller had come up with a structure for polyethylene that required the polymer chains to fold, in what are now known as lamellae, making up a spherulitic structure.
 Manley applied the same theories to cellulose, carrying out high resolution electron microscopy.
 Later it was generally accepted that the crystalline structure of cellulose is not chain folded.

 Manley won the Anselme Payen Award from the Cellulose and Renewable Materials Division of the American Chemical Society in 2002.